Rabobank Environmental Dashboard

 2. Define phase

-During the workshop, stakeholders identified various opportunities, which were then organized into clusters and transformed into "How might we?" questions.
-These questions served as a foundation for generating ideas to address the design challenge.
-Through collaborative efforts, we categorized the ideas into seven macro groups:
+During the workshop, stakeholders identified a range of opportunities, which were then clustered and transformed into “How might we?” questions.
+These questions provided a foundation for generating ideas to address the design challenge of creating a compelling results experience for SMEs.

-Extra links & information
+6️⃣ Extra links & information – Provide supplementary resources for deeper exploration.

 3. Develop phase